hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_database.html.markdown

 * `name` - (Required) The name of the MS SQL Managed database.
 Changing this forces a new resource to be created.

-* `managed_instance_id` - (Required) The Managed instance id to which the database belongs to.
+* `managed_instance_name` - (Required) The resource id of the MS SQL Managed Instance.
+Changing this forces a new resource to be created.

+* `resource_group_name` - (Required) The resource group of the managed instance.
 Changing this forces a new resource to be created.

 * `collation` - (Optional) The collation of the Managed database.
 Changing this forces a new resource to be created.
 Defaults to `SQL_Latin1_General_CP1_CI_AS`.